pythonguy87/scripts/README.md

-# for shits and gigs for info will add more later
+# for shits and gigs will add more later